- The nominator will review the narrative below or download it here.

 BHI Brain Health Scholar Nomination Process Description

-An authorized representative of a collaborating organization will nominate identified student leader(s).
-The qualified candidate(s) should have an interest in science, medicine, and/or health and well-being.
-The position requires about 20 hours of commitment per term.
+An authorized representative of the nominating organization will nominate identified student leader(s).
+The qualified candidate(s) should have an interest in science, medicine, health and human services, community or public health, and/or education.
 Brain Health Scholars have the right to refuse the nomination and may withdraw from participation at any time during the project.

 The Brain Health Scholar will work primarily remotely, so must have reliable access to the internet.
 Their duties include, but are not limited to, the following:

 - Complete confidentiality agreement.

 - Complete the BHI youth stakeholder prioritization survey.
-In doing so, the research assistant will contribute a youth perspective on the brain health risk and protective factors in Sarasota and/or Bradenton, Florida, share his/her perspective of how the COVID-19 pandemic has affected the community, and help to shape the research that is conducted in the community.
+In doing so, the research assistant will contribute a youth perspective on the brain health risk and protective factors in their community, and help to shape the research, community engagement, and intervention agenda.

-- Assist in creating communications and recruitment for youth related to the survey and Brain Health Scholar program.
+- Assist in creating communications and recruitment of future Brain Health Scholars.

-- Manage and respond to project related email.
+- Manage and respond to project related emails.